mbarde/unikold.connector/README.md

 Features
 --------

-- SOAP-Requests are cached (lifetime can be specified)
+- SOAP requests are cached (lifetime can be specified)
-- Live-View to test your SOAP-Requests: `test_soap`
+- Live-View to test your SOAP requests: `test_soap`: [https://raw.githubusercontent.com/mbarde/unikold.connector/master/docs/connector.gif](https://raw.githubusercontent.com/mbarde/unikold.connector/master/docs/connector.gif)
+- Specific queries (`LSFQuery`, `LSFSearchQuery`) to easily connect to products of [HIS eG](https://www.his.de) via their SOAP API (`dbinterface`)

 Installation
 --------
 1. Add `unikold.connector` to your buildout
 2. Install via `prefs_install_products_form`
-3. Create `SOAPQueriesFolder`
+3. Create a `SOAPQueriesFolder`
 * For security reasons `SOAPQueriesFolder` are not globally addable by default - to be able to add it you need to allow adding this content type at the desired location temporarily
-* At this folder all queries will be stored
+* In this folder all queries will be stored
 * Maybe you also want to exclude it from navigation
 4. Set path to this folder in `@@unikold-connector-controlpanel`
 5. If you want to make use of LSF-Queries you also have to define settings in `@@unikold-connector-lsf-controlpanel`